Noroff-FEU-Assignments/cross-course-project-EM-90/README.md

 - You can run it through the live server plug-in in VScode, or go to the website

+## Contributing

+if you have ideas or you want to contribute in any way just contact me

 ## Contact

 eirik.michielsen@gmail.com